 You may be able to schedule a “bulky item” pick up with them, however.
 And you can expect to pay a fee for that most likely.

-And you have to check out these unique ideas Cath found for your old furniture:
+And you have to check out these unique ideas found at DIYnCrafts for your old furniture:

 There are beautiful furniture planters on the Internet made from old furniture:

 I feel I’ve done my public service by informing you of these hazardous items that you can’t just throw away.

 And if you do decide to recklessly chuck a lithium ion battery in the trash, well, you can’t try to use the ignorance defense.